galleonpt/galleonpt/README.md

 ## 👨🏻‍💻 A little bit about me

 Hi there 👋🏻
-- I'm a software developer with experience working with frontend development(mostly with React) and with some experience with backend(using NodeJs).
+- I'm a software developer with experience working with frontend development(mostly with React) and some experience with backend(using NodeJs).
 - I'm always ready for a challenge, and looking for stuff to do.
 - Even though I have more experience with frontend development I have a special taste for backend and mobile development.